helrond/staticAid/README.md

 5. Change the values in `_config.yml` to match your preferences.
 Make sure to change `url` and `baseurl`.

 **NOTE:** For Linux-like systems, you can simply run `install.sh`.
-It has only been tested on Mint 17+ and Ubuntu 14+, but should work on any Debian based distribution, and should work on OSX, RedHat, etc. with minimal modification.
+It has only been tested on Mint 18+ and Ubuntu 16+, but should work on any Debian based distribution, OSX, RedHat, etc. with minimal modification.

 If you would like to auto-generate StaticAid content using a cron job (on Linux systems), you can link one of the rebuild scripts to an appropriate cron job folder.
 To auto-generate full-page